paulch42/lean-spec/md/Introduction.md

 | (a:A) × B a | Dependent Product   |

 Most of these types are common with many other languages.
 The last two are characteristic of dependent type theory.
+The function and Cartesian product types are the degenerate cases of the dependent function and product types (respectively) in which there is no dependence between the type arguments.

 ## Types, Propositions and Specifications

 The propositional connectives and quantifiers provided by Lean are commonly understood, as are the non-dependent types.
-It is the dependent function and product types that give dependent type theory (and hence Lean) its unique flavour.
+The dependent function and product types are less familiar and give dependent type theory (and hence Lean) its unique flavour.

 Consider the specification of a function that doubles a number.
 Its property is captured by: